Asian Zucchini Ribbons Salad Easy Low Carb Side Dish

 Storing Leftovers

-Store leftover zucchini ribbons salad in the refrigerator in an airtight container for up to 2 days.
+Store leftover zucchini ribbon salad in the refrigerator in an airtight container for up to 2 days.

 Recipe Variations

-Cooked Zucchini Ribbon Salad.
-Grill the ribbons quickly by brushing them with olive oil and placing them on the grill for about 2 minutes on each side before adding them to the sala.
+Grill it – Grill the ribbons quickly by brushing them with olive oil and placing them on the grill for about 2 minutes on each side before adding them to the salad.

-Mediterranean Zucchini Ribbon Salad.
-Add a handful of sliced basil and chunks of mozzarella cheese.
-Dress the salad with a combination of 1 tablespoon fresh lemon juice, 2 tablespoons olive oil, ½ teaspoon honey, and a clove of crushed garlic.
+Mediterranean Flair – Add a handful of sliced fresh basil and chunks of mozzarella or feta cheese.
+Dress the salad with a combination of 1 tablespoon fresh lemon juice, 2 tablespoons olive oil, 1/2 teaspoon honey, and a clove of crushed garlic.

 - zucchini noodles with chicken and white beans